weave-lab/weave-chatbot-reference/workshop-201/teachers_assistant/readme.md

 # Getting started

-## Ollama

-Ollama is a tool for running local LLMs.
-You can download it from [here](https://ollama.com/download).
-You will need to download, install and start the Ollama app to run the agent in this workshop.

 ## Prerequisites

 - Python 3.13+
 - [uv](https://docs.astral.sh/uv/getting-started/installation/)

 ```
 curl -LsSf https://astral.sh/uv/install.sh | sh
 source $HOME/.cargo/env # run this or start a new terminal
 uv --version # test that uv is installed
 ```

+- Ollama - Ollama is a tool for running local LLMs
+  - You can download Ollama from [here](https://ollama.com/download)
+  - Please install Ollama locally
+  - Please make sure that Ollama is running

 ## Running the Agent
 ```